DataDog/datadog-operator/docs/datadog_monitor.md

         - "test:datadog"
     ```

     For additional examples, see [examples/datadog-monitor](../examples/datadogmonitor).
-Note that only metric alerts, query alerts, and service checks are supported.
+    *Note*: Not all monitor types are supported.
+See [here](../controllers/datadogmonitor/controller.go) for the current list.

 1. Deploy the `DatadogMonitor` with the above configuration file: